evinik/git_course/README.md

 # This is an excercise

-For the 2024 IPGP Git class!!
+For the 2024 IPGP Git class!!!

 Git is a version control program.